If you find yourself in a conversation about dieting or weight loss, chances are you’ll hear of the ketogenic, or keto, diet.

 That’s because the keto diet has become one of the most popular methods worldwide to shed excess weight and improve health.

 This article explains what to eat and avoid while following a keto diet and provides a one-week keto meal plan to get you started.

 The keto diet, as a rule, is very low in carbs, high in fat and moderate in protein.

-When following a ketogenic diet, carbs are typically reduced to under 50 grams per day, though stricter and looser versions of the diet exist (
+When following a ketogenic diet, carbs are typically reduced to 20 to 50 grams per day, though looser versions of the diet exist (

 Fats should replace the majority of cut carbs and deliver approximately 75% of your total calorie intake.

 Proteins should account for around 10-30% of energy needs, while carbs are usually restricted to 5%.